brucmod/Pure-Quotebuilder/README.md

 # Pure-Quotebuilder
-QUotebuilding tool for Everpure HW and Subscription
+Quotebuilding tool for Everpure HW and Subscription